aaljoudi/myWebsite/README.md

-# ticTacToe
+# My Personal Website

-## This is a personal project, creating a playable Tic-Tac-Toe game
+## This is a personal website to showcase my skills and experince